Approved by Board of Trustees

 (4) When deliberations are concluded, the Department Chair/Director and the committee will separately notify each tenure candidate of the recommendation that has been forwarded to the appropriate Dean.
 Each candidate will be afforded the opportunity to meet with the Department Chair/Director and/or the department tenure and promotion review committee to discuss the review process and the data upon which the decision was made.
 It is the candidate’s responsibility to initiate requests for a meeting with the Department Chair/Director and/or department committee.

-(5) In the case of departments or academic program units not affiliated with an academic college, the department tenure and promotion review committee will forward recommendations directly to the Vice Provost, who will serve as Dean for the purposes of the review process.
-When conflicting recommendations result between the Vice Provost and the department tenure and promotion review committee, they will meet in an attempt to resolve conflicts before forwarding recommendations to the Provost.
+(5) In the case of departments or academic program units not affiliated with an academic college, the department tenure and promotion review committee will forward recommendations directly to the Vice Provost for Faculty Affairs, who will serve as Dean for the purposes of the review process.
+When conflicting recommendations result between the Vice Provost for Faculty Affairs and the department tenure and promotion review committee, they will meet in an attempt to resolve conflicts before forwarding recommendations to the Provost.

 c.
 College Review